 linked in pixel

-Ochsner Health is tobacco free at all locations and promotes tobacco free environments in the communities we serve, living the legacy of our founder Dr. Alton Ochsner.
+Ochsner Health is tobacco free at all locations and promotes tobacco-free environments in the communities we serve, living the legacy of our co-founder, Dr. Alton Ochsner.

 Institute for Wellness and Health Policy

-The Institute for Wellness and Health Policy at Ochsner Health was established to educate, inspire and help people to achieve wellness through lifestyle and to offer affordable solutions that enable individuals to take responsibility for their own personal health.
+The Institute for Wellness and Health Policy at Ochsner Health was created to teach and motivate people to live healthier lives.
+It also offers affordable ways for individuals to take charge of their own health.

-• Education: Educate our patients, the community and policymakers on the dangers of tobacco use and the importance of a healthy diet and activity level.
+• Education: We teach patients, the community and leaders about the risks of tobacco, and why a healthy diet and staying active are important.

-• Advocacy: Advocate for policies that reduce tobacco use, obesity and inactivity.
+• Advocacy: We support rules and policies that help lower tobacco use, obesity and inactivity.

 Over 700 clinical trials